Some `converses' to intrinsic linking theorems: Proofs of Proposition and Theorem

+{\it For any piecewise linear (PL) embedding $K_6\to \R^3$ the number of linked modulo 2 unordered pairs of images of two disjoint cycles in $K_6$ is odd.}

-\begin{remark} (a) The Conway--Gordon--Sachs Theorem \ref{t:cgs} is implied by the following assertion and the known fact stated at the beginning of the proof of Proposition \ref{p:rams} (this is essentially the standard argument).
+(b) Part (a) is implied by the following assertion \jonly{(see proof in \cite[Remark 2.2.b]{KS20})} and the known fact stated at the beginning of the proof of Proposition \ref{p:rams} (this is essentially the standard argument).

 {\it For any two PL embeddings $f,g:K_6\to\R^3$ the symmetric matrix $\lk_f$ can be obtained from the symmetric matrix $\lk_g$ by several transformations described in Lemma \ref{l:kar}.}